Volvo B9TL: United Kingdom

 In three-axle form, the B9TL made its debut in the United Kingdom when Weavaway Travel of Newbury placed an order for six B9TL with East Lancs Myllennium Nordic bodywork in late 2004 and put them into service in April/May 2005.
 Since then, two more were sold to Roadliner of Poole and Provence Private Hire of St Albans for school contracts and commercial work.

 The two-axle Volvo B9TL did not make its debut in the United Kingdom until the middle of 2006.
 The first demonstrator, with Wright Eclipse Gemini body, was delivered to London General in July 2006 for evaluation, it is used on route 11.
 The first order was secured from Delaine Buses for two examples with the new East Lancs Olympus bodywork.
-The first one, along with an Alexander Dennis Enviro400-bodied version, were unveiled in "Euro Bus Expo" show in November 2006.
+The first Olympus-bodied B9TL, along with an Alexander Dennis Enviro400-bodied version, were both unveiled at the 2006 Euro Bus Expo at the National Exhibition Centre in Birmingham during November.

 Initial sales of the two-axle version were slow in Britain, particularly in London, after falling foul with the noise and capacity requirements imposed by Transport for London.
 Eventually orders were also received for the Volvo B9TLs by First London, Go-Ahead London and Metroline.
 The B9TL had success with Lothian Buses, FirstGroup, East Yorkshire Motor Services, Highland Scottish, Yorkshire Coastliner and Flights Hallmark, Tower Transit where orders were received from 2007 to 2014.

 The first order from Arriva was for 10 East Lancs Visionaire open top buses for The Original Tour in January 2007; and delivered in April - November 2007.
-An additional 16 buses (VXE721 - VXE736) were delivered in October 2011 - February 2012.
+An additional 16 buses were delivered in October 2011 - February 2012.

 It was followed by an order for 16 buses with Darwen Olympus bodywork in high specification featuring leather seats for Arriva Yorkshire entering service between January and May 2008.

 London General brought three buses on the Alexander Dennis Enviro 400 bodies for use on route 85.
-They are now at Sutton Bus Garage, operating on routes 93, 151, 154, and 213.
+Afterwards, they are then reallocated to Sutton Bus Garage, operating on routes 93, 151, 154, and 213.
+These buses are now operated by metrobus - across the Crawley area - as in 03/09/2024.

 In Northern Ireland, Translink purchased 125 Volvo B9TLs, all bodied by Wrightbus.